Revisiting ASPIRE for Competencies

 Example: Consulting and coaching

-Once in a while I’m contacted by someone who wants to become a agile coach or a product consultant.
+Once in a while I’m contacted by someone who wants advice on becoming an agile coach or a marketing consultant.
 Yet one of the challenges in consulting is the delta between Authority and Expertise.
 Many have the expertise but no real reputation beyond their immediate circle of colleagues.

 I use ASPIRE to help potential consultants profile the opportunity.